spree/spree/guides/content/developer/customization/checkout.md

 ## Checkout Customization

-It is possible to to override the default checkout workflow to meet your store's needs.
+It is possible to override the default checkout workflow to meet your store's needs.

 ### Customizing an Existing Step